nedtaylor/athena/README.md

   ctest
 ```

-This runs a set of test programs (found within teh test/ directory) to ensure the expected output occurs when a layers and networks are set up.
+This runs a set of test programs (found within the test/ directory) to ensure the expected output occurs when layers and networks are set up.

 Examples